BISDigital/vagrant/README.md

-# BIS Vagrant
+# UK Trade Vagrant

-BIS use Vagrant for tier one development and 12 factor practices.
+UK Trade use Vagrant for tier one development and 12 factor practices.
 Each project directory are self-contained environments.
 In order to use our Vagrant environments, you will need to install some plugins: